Research Awards and Grants

 The amount of the stipend is limited and will be determined based on the available funds and number of selected students.
 The stipend may be used by selected students to partially support the reasonable cost of transportation and to partially support reasonable lodging expenses in the foreign country.

-Should you wish to submit a proposal for funding by the Brown Family Travel Fund, please send a 1-page summary of your proposed project, an unofficial copy of your transcript, and a proposed budget to Julia Galan (email@example.com) by the appropriate deadline:
+Should you wish to submit a proposal for funding by the Brown Family Travel Fund, please send a 1-page summary of your proposed project, an unofficial copy of your transcript, and a proposed budget to Sydney Van Morgan (email@example.com) by the appropriate deadline:

 November 30: Intersession/Spring Projects